Harsh21Patel/Inventory-Management-System-PHP/README.md

 # Inventory-Management-System-PHP
-An inventory management system is a software application or a set of tools that helpsbusinesses effectively manage their inventory or stock of products.
-It provides businesseswith the means to track, control, and organize their inventory from the time it is receiveduntil it is sold or used.
-The main purpose of an inventory management system is to ensure that the right products areavailable in the right quantities at the right time, while minimizing costs and optimizingefficiency.
-It offers various features and functionalities to streamline the inventorycontrol process.
-Benefits of using an inventory management system include improved inventory accuracy, reduced stock outs and overstock situations, increased operational efficiency, better customerservice, and cost savings through optimized inventory lehttps://github.com/Harsh21Patel/Inventory-Management-System-PHP/blob/main/README.mdvels and reduced carrying costs.
+An inventory management system is built with PHP And MySQL to helps businesses effectively manage their inventory or stock of products.
+Live Url : harsh-php.000webhostapp.com/

+<h3>This project was developed using the following:</h3>
+XAMPP
+PHP
+MySQL Database
+HTML
+CSS
+Bootstrap

+How to Run ??
+Download and Install any local web server such as XAMPP.
+Download the provided source code.

+System Installation/Setup

+Open your XAMPP Control Panel and start Apache and MySQL.
+Extract the downloaded source code zip file.
+Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
+Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin Create a new database naming "inventorymanagement".
+Import the provided SQL file.
+The file is known as inventorymanagement.sql located inside the database folder.
+Browse the Simple Inventory Management System in a browser. i.e. http://localhost/InventoryManagement/

+Enjoy :)